 Mara Rosa was operated by BHPBilliton from 1982 to 1987.
 During this period, BHP carried out 12,300m of diamond and reverse circulation drilling.
 BHP developed a small open pit mine operation with the two pits, Posse South and Posse North.

 Ownership of the mine later shifted to the Western Mining Corporation (WMC) which operated the mine from 1988 to 1995.
-WMC recovered 80,000 ounces (oz) of gold from the mine during this period.
+WMC recovered 80,000oz of gold from the mine during this period.
 In 2002, Metallica Brasil became the owner of the mine.
-Metallica conducted small scale drilling and geophysical studies before being acquired by Amarillo.
+Metallica conducted small-scale drilling and geophysical studies before being acquired by Amarillo.